nextleap-project/countermitm/source/new.rst

 - in step 2 Bob manually confirms he wants to join the group X. before his device sends the ``vg-request-X`` message.

-The steps from Step 6 of the `establish-verified-contact`_ protocol are replaced with the following steps:
+The steps from Step 6 of the `setup-contact`_ protocol are replaced with the following steps:

 6. Alice broadcasts an encrypted "vg-member-added" message to all group